confident-ai/deepeval/docs/docs/measuring_llm_performance/factual_consistency.md

 Diving into the arguments for `assert_factual_consistency`:

 - `output` - the LLM generated text

+You will then need one of the following:
-- `context` - the text from which the LLM is supposed to reason and derive conclusions from
+- `context` - the text from which the LLM is supposed to reason and derive conclusions from OR
+- `ground_truth` - the answer that you expect to have

 ## Factual Consistency As A Metric